docknetwork/dock-tutorials/blobs/README.md

 console.log('Resulting blob string from chain:', blobStrFromChain);
 ```

 But what about other data formats than just strings?
-Well, it's quite simple to pass a raw array for example:
+Well, it's quite simple to pass a raw or typed array for example:
 ```
   // Write blob as array
   const blobValueArray = [1, 2, 3];